An Introduction to Wheeler Middle School from Director Vanessa O’Driscoll

 Q: What is your role as Director of the Middle School?

-A: As Middle School Director, I help the faculty shape the curricular and extracurricular programming that our kids experience in 6th through 8th grades.
-Middle School is the joint between the Lower and Upper Schools, and we both rely upon and support those divisions.
+A: As Middle School director, I help the faculty shape the curricular and extracurricular programming that our kids experience in 6th through 8th grades.
+Middle School is the joint between the Lower and Upper Schools, and both relies upon and supports those divisions.
 A great part of my job is working with families as they navigate the complexities of adolescence, communicating not only the big picture of our program, but also having personal conversations about each kid’s journey.
 And of course, working with students directly is a joy.
 Helping Student Council plan a dodgeball tournament, or hearing 8th-graders launch a community service project, or watching 7th-graders perform Shakespeare, these are my daily realities.
 I am so lucky to have them.

 Q: Is there anything else about Wheeler’s Middle School that we haven’t covered but that you would like to highlight?

 A: The generosity and creativity of Middle School students can bring me to tears.
-Our Middle School talent show is one of our favorite traditions.
+Our Middle School Talent Show is one of our favorite traditions.
 Entirely student-driven, it showcases a wide range of amazingly creative feats: singing, instrumental performances, stand up comedy, poetry, ventriloquism, gymnastics, dance.
 One year, a new 7th-grader who was also new to the guitar signed up to play.
 She debuted her rendition of “Rudolph the Red Nosed Reindeer,” which she only very barely remembered how to strum.
-After a few false starts, and a quivery-voiced admission that she was “so nervous,” she settled in to playing the song one shaky note at a time.
+After a few false starts, and a quivery voiced admission that she was “so nervous,” she settled in to playing the song one shaky note at a time.
 Big pauses in between each note yawned above her.
 At first the whole audience was silent, patient.
 Then the patience blossomed into something even more beautiful.
 Gently, slowly, quietly, everyone sang along with her, holding their notes when she needed a minute to reposition her fingers, together working their way through the song.
 Everyone exploded in applause when she finished, and she beamed.
 Most of the adults wept.
 The kids didn’t see it as heartbreakingly beautiful; they just saw it as helping a new friend.

 Read and See More About Wheeler Middle School

-- Meet the Middle School Co-Presidents
+- A Conversation with the Middle School’s Co-Presidents